 •The Labor Union through the activities done by the Working Hours Committee and other committees shares with the Labor Department the existing issues and activities done to improve the situation.

 •Bridgestone sets targets for annual leave days taken and results monitoring.

 •Bridgestone holds seminars about work-life balance.

-•Bridgestone sets leave-on-time days and Labor Union patrols.
+•Bridgestone sets leave-on-time days.

 •Fixed-schedule workers day was reduced from 8 hours to 7.5 hours as a measure to reduce the total work time since April 2017.